arivan-amin/Healthcare-Clean-Microservices/CONTRIBUTING.md

-# Contributing to Healthcare Management System
+# Contributing to Healthcare Clean Microservices

-Thank you for considering contributing to [Project Name]!
-We're excited to collaborate with the open-source community to improve this project.
+Thank you for considering contributing to Healthcare Clean Microservices We're excited to collaborate with the open-source community to improve this project.
 Below are some guidelines to help you get started.

 ## Table of Contents